 I use salted butter in the crunchy Oreo base, as I wanted to add a slight saltiness to those sweet dark Oreo biscuits.
 It really rounds out the flavours when you take into consideration the decadent dark chocolate ganache topping.

-I decorated the cheesecake with freeze dried strawberry granules.
+The cheesecake is simply decorated with freeze dried strawberry granules.
 Please do not go running out to buy the granules unless you really really want to.

 I suggest fresh strawberries as the perfect alternative to top your cheesecake.
 You could also use grated white chocolate or shards/curls.